ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 * Communication - after the initial Incident appraisal, breakout a new slack channel (and link to it as appropriate) to compartmentalise the conversation around the response, and to create a chronological record of how the Incident unfolds from identification through to resolution.
 Cross link to any other communication channels to create as complete a picture as possible of what is happening.
 This also forms a virtual Incident Command Post for the Incident response team to gather round.
 This can be augmented with a dedicated Zoom Room published in the channel, but it must be backed up with written in channel notes that track decisions, and discoveries.

-* Planning - track the changes made to the system, triage what are filed as bug reports, and what needs to be unwound during post-incident clean up.
+* Planning - track the changes made to the system, triage what are filed as bug reports, and what needs to be unwound (and how) during post-incident clean up.

 * Clear, Live Handoff - long running Incidents may require resolution over multiple shifts and days.
 There must be a coherrent handing over of  at shift boundaries